okany/easypython/README.md

 * test57 - finds a substring in a string
 * test58 - converts an integer N into a roman numeral where 1 < N < 4000
 * test59 - converts a JSON string into prettyJSON format
-* test60 - finds if the list A with sorted integers have 2 indices such that A[i] - A[j] = k where k is a positive integer and i != j
+* test60 - finds if the list A with sorted integers have 2 indices such that A[i] - A[j] = k where k is a positive integer and i != j (space optimized)
 * test61 - finds 3 numbers with a sum closest to a given integer T in a list of integers S
 * test62 - implements eval function for arithmetic operands *,/,+,-
 * test63 - finds all unique paths in a grid of MxN size between points (1,1) and (M,N)